 If you have planned your trip, then you will need to start considering the following aspects before you even consider requesting for annual leave.

 Business matters: If you are taking leave during the period where your presence is important in the office, it is important to plan ahead of the gap that your departure will create.
 Even if you have every right to take leave does not mean you can go on any trips whenever you choose to.
-Prioritise your options and be reasonable with your decision especially if the business matters require you to be involved.
+Prioritise your options and be reasonable with your decisions especially if the business matters require you to be involved.

 Getting a replacement: Make sure there is a co-worker that is capable to cover for you while you are away or ensure all the important work matters sorted beforehand.